TAbdiukov/twitter-raw-data-extension/README.md

 ---

-## Security & privacy
+## Security

 * Your `auth_token` and `ct0` are sensitive.
 This extension uses them only to authenticate a request to X / Twitter.
 They are not sent anywhere else by this code.
-* Do not share captured JSON if it contains identifiers you consider private.
-* Audit the code yourself before use in sensitive environments.
-Use at your own risk and comply with the platform’s terms and local laws.
+* The extension is open-source.
+Audit the code yourself before use in sensitive environments.

 This project is unaffiliated with X / Twitter.
-Use responsibly and follow the platform’s Terms of Service.
+Use responsibly.

 ---